Show Your STS Spirit

 Western Chapter International Society of Arboriculture National Arbor Day Foundation

-International Society of Arboriculture On-Line National Arborist Association
+International Society of Arboriculture On-Line Tree Care Industry Association

 The California Tree Failure Report Program (CTFRP) was established in 1987 to collect quantitative information on the mechanical failure of urban trees (trunk breaks, branch breaks, and uprootings).
 This information is used to develop "failure profiles" for genera and species to more accurately assess failure probability in standing trees and thereby reduce failure potential in urban forests.